drtonyr/carbonTaxBackstop/docs/README.md

 ## Limitations

+As noted earlier, the income elasticity of demand model is bery basic.

+Most importantly, we do not have CCS technology that can operate at scale.
+Considerable capital expenditure will be required to develop this.

 ## Conclusion

-A carbon tax with universal income is not an effective way to reduce emissions directly, indeed the universal income aspect ensures that lowest income households do not have to reduce emissions.
+A carbon tax with universal income is not an effective way to reduce emissions directly.
 However, it does provide a means to bound the changes needed to achieve carbon neutrality.

 ## Appendix: Full analysis by item